What is Secure File Transfer Protocol (SFTP) Mode?

 1. Set up Username/Password

-To gain access to your secure SFTP site, you will need to request an SFTP username and password from the Client Care support team or Onboarding Project Manager.
+To gain access to your secure SFTP site, you will need to request an SFTP username and password from the Client Care support team or Implementation Project Manager.

 To place this request, please call 615-938-7878 or email us at email@example.com.
 You should expect your credentials securely delivered within 5-7 business days.